HOME • SEARCH • EMAIL • ABOUT

 - Juice of leaves for backache.

-- In Chinese medicine, used for relief of fever, jaundice, dysentery, inflammation, cough, edema, tonsillitis, herpes zoster, nephritis, snake bites, abscesses, parotitis, otitis media.
+- In Chinese medicine, P. perfoliata, known as gangbangui, is used for relief of fever, jaundice, dysentery, inflammation, cough, edema, tonsillitis, herpes zoster, nephritis, snake bites, abscesses, parotitis, otitis media.

-- In China, herb used t reduce swelling, control body temperture, and promote detoxification.
+- In China, herb used to reduce swelling, control body temperature, and promote detoxification.
 (4) A;so used to treat sore throat, infantile cough, edema, oliguria, damp-h eat diarrhea, eczema, furuncles, and hemorrhoids.
 Jiangxi Herbal Medicine records use of the plant as stewed with pig large intestine and used for the treatment of hemorrhoids.
 (17)

 Others